-Kirstyn joined PBWS in 2006, upon graduation from the USC School of Architecture.
-Her emphasis is on educational, civic, and religious architecture, often serving as a workshop leader and consensus-builder with user groups as well as public stakeholders.
-Kirstyn’s role as Associate Partner involves direct participation in the firm’s management activities—with particular focus on strategic planning, staffing, and client relations.
+Kirstyn Bonneau joined PBWS in 2006, upon graduation from the USC School of Architecture.
+She focuses on educational, municipal and religious facilities planning and design, often serving as a workshop leader and consensus-builder with user groups and public stakeholders.
+As Partner, Kirstyn addresses owner-level management duties with emphasis on client relations, business development, strategic planning, and staffing.

 For 25 years, Wade Frazier has been dedicated to the practice of architecture for both public and private entities.
 He has been involved in the programming, planning, design, and project coordination of a variety of large-scale educational and medical facilities.
 Wade joined PBWS in 2008, after 19 years with a large, Southern California architectural firm, where he served as a Technical Director and member of the corporation’s Quality Assurance Committee.
 As Director of Architecture at PBWS, Wade serves as a technical resource to the staff.
 He is a California licensed architect, a LEED Accredited Professional, and a member of the Construction Specifications Institute.